eternal-flame-AD/yumechi.jp/content/en/blog/the-monad-bakery.md

 - `mapM` takes a function that returns a monadic value and applies it to a list of values, then `sequence` the results.
   - `mapM_` is similar to `mapM` but discards the result.
 - `forM` is similar to `mapM` but with the arguments flipped, similarly `forM_` is `mapM_` with the arguments flipped.
-- `foldM` is similar to `foldl` but the folding function returns a monadic value.
+- `foldM` is similar to `foldl` but the folding function rturns a monadic value.
 - `(>>)` is identical to `(*>)`, but only available in the `Monad` typeclass.

 ## Generalization of Monads